 "Fabulous."
 I sneered.
 Laurent was unaffected by my tone.
 "Get to the point, Laurent."

 "A lot of people died that night."
-He sure didn't beat around the bush!
-"Am I to understand that you had a hand in what happened?"
-I shrugged and folded my arms across my chest.
+He sure didn't beat around the bush, I realised."Am I to understand that you had a hand in what happened?"
+I shrugged, tightening my grip on my weapon.
 "Jessica says you were the one who started it."

-"Yes, well my sister is nothing but the Gov's whore."
-I hissed, narrowing my eyes at the man before me.
+"Yes, well my sister is nothing but the Governor's whore."
+I hissed back, narrowing my eyes at the man before me.
 "How did you find me?"
 At the question, Laurent leant back in his chair.
-Behind him the dead were getting agitated but the glass looked stable.
+Behind him the dead were getting agitated but the glass looked stable enough for now.

 "Work getting too hard for you?"
 I muttered, sarcastically.
 For the first time during the conversation, Laurent glared at me.
 Despite this, he ignored my comment.

 "Found the van you stole abandoned."
 He continued.
 "Unlucky for you, I was siphoning cars earlier that day and I remembered there distinctively being a red truck.
 Remembered it cos it reminded me of mine.
 It was the only car I didn't siphon."
 How convenient for us.
-Laurent raised an eyebrow.
+Laurent raised an eyebrow at the sneer on my face.
 "It was the only car that wasn't there.
 Doesn't take a genius to work out you had taken the truck."

-"Regular Sherlock Holmes."
+"Regular Sherlock Holmes, aren't you."
 I mumbled.
 Again, Laurent ignored me.

 "We've been moving around a lot, trying to find a suitable place for our numbers.
 I've been looking out for you since that night though I hadn't really found much apart from houses that looked like someone could have held up in them, but lets be honest it could have been anyone, not you.
 But then," He chuckled a little.
 "I was out on one of my runs and I heard a noise.
 A noise that sounded distinctively like a car alarm going off."
 He paused to judge my reaction.
 I remained emotionless.
 "I followed the noise, though it stopped all of a sudden.
 Kinda strange.
 But I found a truck, completely totalled around a tree, the truck you had taken.
 Figured you'd be holding up somewhere near if you had been in an accident like that so I waited around.
 Saw you leaving for the outskirts the next day and have been keeping track of you ever since."